GonzaloLafuent/Probabilistic-Language-ts/README.md

 # Probabilistic Language in TypeScript

 A probabilistic programming language implementation written in TypeScript that enables users to write and execute probabilistic programs with support for sampling, observing, and various inference algorithms.
+This implementation is base on the ideas of the book 'An Introduction to Probabilistic
+Programming' by Jan-Willem van de Meent.
+The following implemenation not only allow you to explore already define inference algorithm, but also alows us to define your own inferece algforithm.
+Using a strgon typed leguange like tysciprt make it easri to observe th parse expression created but the suer, in order to make it easier to debug user errors and extend the sintaxis of the lengafugae.

 ## Table of Contents